coderamen666/srd-v3.5-md/spells/spells-s.md

 at you.
 The disk also provides a +4 shield bonus to AC.
 This bonus applies against incorporeal touch attacks, since it is a force effect.
 The *shield* has no armor check penalty or arcane spell failure chance.
-Unlike with a normal tower shield, you can't use the *shield* spell for cover.
+Unlike with a normal tower shield, you can’t use the *shield* spell for cover.

 ## Shield of Faith